-Fake websites and scam emails Fake websites and scam emails are used to extort data, money, images and other things that can either be used by the scammer to harm the person targeted or sold on for financial, or other, gain.
-Teaching includes the following: This risk or harm is covered in the following curriculum area(s): How to recognise fake URLs and websites What secure markings on websites are and how to assess the sources of emails The risks of entering information to a website which is not secure What pupils should do if they are harmed/targeted/groomed as a result of interacting with a fake website or scam email Who pupils should go to for support Relationships education [Secondary schools] RSE Health education Computing curriculum Fraud can take place online and can have serious consequences for individuals and organisations.
-Teaching includes the following: This risk or harm is covered in the following curriculum area(s): Online fraud What identity fraud, scams and phishing are That children are sometimes targeted to access adults' data What 'good' companies will and will not do when it comes to personal details Relationships education Computing curriculum Password phishing Password phishing is the process by which people try to find out individuals' passwords so they can access protected content.
-Teaching includes the following: This risk or harm is covered in the following curriculum area(s): Why passwords are important, how to keep them safe and that others might try to get people to reveal them How to recognise phishing scams The importance of online security to protect against viruses that are designed to gain access to password information What to do when a password is compromised or thought to be compromised Relationships education Computing curriculum Online platforms and search engines gather personal data - this is often referred to as 'harvesting' or 'farming'.
-Teaching includes the following: This risk or harm is covered in the following curriculum Personal data How cookies work How data is farmed from sources which look neutral How and why personal data is shared by online companies How pupils can protect themselves and that acting quickly is essential when something happens The rights children have with regards to their data How to limit the data companies can gather area(s): Relationships education [Secondary schools] RSE Computing curriculum
+Fake websites This risk or harm is covered in the following curriculumarea(s): • Relationships and scam emails How to recognise fake URLs and websites What secure markings on websites are and how to assess the sources of emails The risks of entering information to a website which is not secure What children and young people should do if they are harmed/targeted/groomed as aresult of interacting with a education • [Secondary schools] RSE • Health education • Computingcurriculum fake website or scam emailWho children and young people should go to for support Online frond Fraud can take place online and can have serious consequences for individuals and organisations.
+Teaching includes the following: This risk or harm is covered in the following curriculumarea(s): Online fraud What identity fraud, scams and phishing are That children are sometimes targeted to access adults' data What 'good' companies will and will not do when it comes to personal details Relationships educationComputingcurriculum Password phishing is the process by which people try to find out individuals' passwords so they can access protected content.
+Teaching includes the following: This risk or harm is covered in the following curriculumarea(s): Password phishing Why passwords are important, how to keep them safe and that others might try to get people to reveal them How to recognise phishing scams The importance of online security to protect against viruses that are designed to gain access to password information What to do when a password is compromised or thought to be compromised Relationships educationComputingcurriculum Online platforms and search engines gather personal data - this is often referred to as 'harvesting' or 'farming'.
+Teaching includes the following: This risk or harm is covered in the following curriculumarea(s):

+Personal data How data is farmed from sources which look neutral How and why personal data is shared by online companies How children and young people can protect themselves and that acting quickly is essential when something happens Relationships education [Secondary schools] RSE Computingcurriculum The rights children have with regards to their dataHow to limit the data companies can gather